Buhl, Minnesota

 Buhl is a city in Saint Louis County, Minnesota, United States.
 The population was 952 at the 2020 census.

 U.S. Highway 169 serves as a main route in the community.

 The city's motto is "The Finest Water in America".

 History

 A post office called Buhl has been in operation since 1900.
-The city was named for Frank H. Buhl, a businessperson in the mining industry.
+The city was named for Frank H. Buhl, a businessman in the mining industry.
 Buhl was incorporated on February 25, 1901.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.56 sqmi; 3.35 sqmi is land and 0.21 sqmi is water.
+According to the United States Census Bureau, the city has an area of 3.56 sqmi; 3.35 sqmi is land and 0.21 sqmi is water.

 Water

-Buhl is noted for its pure water, supplied by a glacial aquifer located 700 feet deep below the surface, encased in 300 feet of solid granite.
+Buhl is noted for its pure water, supplied by a glacial aquifer 700 feet below the surface encased in 300 feet of solid granite.
 This is reflected in the city's motto, prominently displayed on the town's water tower.